Quadruplanar inversor

 Animation to derive a Quadruplanar Inversor from Hart's first inversor.

 The Quadruplanar inversor of Sylvester and Kempe is a generalization of Hart's inversor.
 Like Hart's inversor, is a mechanism that provides a perfect straight line motion without sliding guides.

 The mechanism was described in 1875 by James Joseph Sylvester in the journal Nature.

-Like Hart's inversor, it is based on an antiparallelogram but the rather than placing the fixed, input and output points on the sides (dividing them in fixed proportion so they are all similar), Sylvester recognized that the additional points could be displaced sideways off the sides, as long as they formed similar triangles.
+Like Hart's inversor, it is based on an antiparallelogram but the rather than placing the fixed input and output points on the sides (dividing them in fixed proportion so they are all similar), Sylvester recognized that the additional points could be displaced sideways off the sides, as long as they formed similar triangles.
 Hart's original form is simply the degenerate case of triangles with altitude zero.

+A portion of a Hart's linkage is replaced with a one of the four-bar cognate linkages of the underlying antiparallelogram, displayed in pink.

+A portion of a Hart's linkage is replaced with the other four-bar cognate linkage of the underlying antiparallelogram, displayed in purple.

+As the underlying antiparallelogram has two four-bar cognate linkages, it is possible to introduce either of them into the mechanism.
+The resulting mechanism is overconstrained, so some of the original links can be removed while keeping the total degrees of freedom of the linkage at one.